 This page contains instructions for finishing recessed drywall joints with paper tape and ready-mixed joint compound.
 Recessed drywall joints are formed when two sheets of drywall are mated together along the finished edges.
 This forms a slight depression between the sheets that can be taped and filled with joint compound to create a smooth, level wall or ceiling surface.
 Check the bottom of this page for a video of this drywall finishing process.

-Use ready-mixed joint compound, or mud, for this job.
+Use ready-mixed joint compound, also called mud, for this job.
 This is a wet compound used straight from the container.
 It dries slowly and is soft relative to other types of mud like setting-type compound.
 Because it dries slowly, it provides plenty of time to work with tape to finish drywall seams.

 Mud and Tape the Joint

 Use paper drywall tape to cover the seam between the two drywall sheets.
 Unroll the tape along each joint to be finished and cut it a little longer than the required length.
 Cut the paper squarely using a joint knife as shown to press firmly while pulling back quickly on the tape to tear it.

 Work on one joint at a time and cover it with a thick coat of mud.
 Use crossing strokes with the blade to coat the seam and drywall from one end to the other with about ½in of mud.